Chris Harrison Teases Clare Crawley’s ‘Wild’ Season As Her ‘Bachelorette’ Suitors Are Revealed In New Promo

 “I think it definitely goes up on the Mount Rushmore of wild seasons of Bachelor and Bachelorette,” the ABC host added.

 In the promo, which can be seen below, Clare’s guys were seen flexing, dancing, and jumping through hoops to get her attention as their names flashed onscreen.
-Clare was then heard saying she as surrounded by 31 “gorgeous” men.
+She then said that she was surrounded by 31 “gorgeous” men.

 “And I just love ’em!” she said.

 Clare had requested that producers cast a mature group of men for her to date.
-The now-confirmed roster includes 20 contestants who are age 30 and up, as well as one man in his 40s, according to The Hollywood Reporter.
+The now-confirmed roster includes 20 contestants who are 30 years old and up, as well as one man in his 40s, according to The Hollywood Reporter.

 Chris also shared a live reveal of Clare’s suitors on Facebook in which he teased that the spoilers may not be completely accurate.